 - Help them to think through the possible consequences of what they post online.
 Remind them that there is no rewind, once it’s posted it’s nearly impossible to take back.
 Fifteen minutes of humor is not worth a lifetime of humiliation.

 - Encourage your teen to socialize in person with their friends.
 Communicating solely behind a screen can be isolating.
 Socializing in person builds more face-to-face contact in helping your child have empathy and compassion towards people.

 As we know communication is key with your teenager, yet can also be challenging.
 Have you considered book chats?
-My latest book, Shame Nation: Choosing Kindness and Compassion in an Age of Cruelty and Trolling (Sourcebooks, October 2017) was written for both teens and parents and perfect for discussions on digital wisdom, cyberbullying and making good cyber-decisions.
+My latest book, Shame Nation: The Global Epidemic of Online Hate (Sourcebooks, October 2017) was written for both teens and parents and perfect for discussions on digital wisdom, cyberbullying and making good cyber-decisions.

 Contact Sue Scheff for media interviews.